Playing for keeps: how to hold on to your star players

 A recent post in the HR Daily Community blog suggests that fairness is a key issue in improving and maintaining employee engagement and is clearly an attribute that managers need to cultivate to keep their teams on side.
 With research and commentary also suggesting that many upcoming leaders are not prepared for the responsibilities of a leadership role, it is important that organisations build management training into engagement and retention strategies.
 As the saying goes, “people leave managers, not companies”.

-Training programs such as New and Emerging Managers, Practising Challenging Conversations and Managing Risk when Managing People are part of a range of leadership and management programs designed to up-skill new and existing leaders and help them effectively manage, develop and retain their team members.
+Training programs such as Stepping Up – Front Line Managers Training, Professional and Courageous Conversations Training and I’m a Leader, i’m a Coach are part of a range of leadership and management programs designed to up-skill new and existing leaders and help them effectively manage, develop and retain their team members.